smcintosh/smcintosh.github.io/_posts/2014-06-01-a-large-scale-empirical-study-of-the-relationship-between-build-technology-and-build-maintenance.markdown

 ---
 @article{mcintosh2014emse,
-	Author={Shane McIntosh and Meiyappan Nagappan and Bram Adams and Audris Mockus and Ahmed E. Hassan}, Title = {A large-scale empirical study of the relationship between build technology and build maintenance}, Journal = {Empirical Software Engineering},
+	Author={Shane McIntosh and Meiyappan Nagappan and Bram Adams and Audris Mockus and Ahmed E. Hassan}, Title = {A Large-Scale Empirical Study of the Relationship between Build Technology and Build Maintenance}, Journal = {Empirical Software Engineering},
 	Pages = {To appear},
 	Year = {2014}